Looking for some hopping good fun to celebrate Easter this year?

 - The Holy Trinity Church (Anglican)

 We hope this guide to Easter in Dubai helps you better prepare for what to expect and a predominantly Muslim country during this important Christian event.
-Celebrations will most definitely continue during Ramadan in 2023, but be mindful of those in the community who are daytime fasting and consider evening celebrations with friends.

 FAQs Easter in Dubai

 Although in a Muslim country (UAE), with a large expatriate population and thriving tourism, Easter is widely marked in Dubai.
-You will find church services, as well as kids activities and Easter brunches, afternoon teas and themed celebrations.
+You will find church services, as well as kids’ activities and Easter brunches, afternoon teas, and themed celebrations.

 Most definitely.
 All religions are found in Dubai, along with numerous churches in different denominations.
 If you are visiting Dubai over Easter, you’ll be sure to find a church that will meet your needs.